The smarter way

 • A popup notification is displayed using self.present(alert, animated: true), informing the user about the failed payment.

-The SDK provides a UI where the user can enter their Cardholder Data (CHD).
-Additionally, if allowed by the backend, the user has the option to save the card for future payments, storing it as a tokenized payment.
+This payment option enables direct payments through the mobile SDK.
+The SDK presents a user interface where the customer can enter their cardholder details (CHD).
+If supported by the backend, the user can also save the card for future payments—stored as a tokenized payment method.

-The onsite checkout screen appears identical to its counterpart on native platforms.
+The onsite checkout screen appears identical to the native platform version.

 iOS